oegea/adp/README.md

 ### Available updates check and download

-The available updates check and download is intended to be used to achieve one of these two goals:
+This operation is intended to be used to achieve one of these two goals:

- 1. Check if there is a new version available and ready to be downloaded.
+ 1. Check if there is a new version available and ready to be downloaded, and display a notification to alert the end-user.
  2. If authentication is required to get latest versions list.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTA0NzcwNDk5LDMzMDA4MTkyMCwtOTg0Nz
-MyNjcsLTI4MDkzNzE5OSwtMTcxNjIzNzY3NiwxMjA2NDE2NDY3
-LDE0MDMyODIyODcsLTE5MTgwNjIyMDgsMTY1NDkyOTE4MywtOT
-Q2MzIwNDgwLC0zMjA0NjU1ODUsMTk0OTc4ODg0NCwtMTc5MDAw
-NDg0NywtNjc1MjU0NTE1LDUzMDI1NDA5NCwxMTE1OTg0NTcyLC
-0zMjMwNjE1NzYsMTQ5OTkxNzkxNCwtNjAzNDE3NTM0XX0=
+eyJoaXN0b3J5IjpbMTE3OTQwNjAyOSw1MDQ3NzA0OTksMzMwMD
+gxOTIwLC05ODQ3MzI2NywtMjgwOTM3MTk5LC0xNzE2MjM3Njc2
+LDEyMDY0MTY0NjcsMTQwMzI4MjI4NywtMTkxODA2MjIwOCwxNj
+U0OTI5MTgzLC05NDYzMjA0ODAsLTMyMDQ2NTU4NSwxOTQ5Nzg4
+ODQ0LC0xNzkwMDA0ODQ3LC02NzUyNTQ1MTUsNTMwMjU0MDk0LD
+ExMTU5ODQ1NzIsLTMyMzA2MTU3NiwxNDk5OTE3OTE0LC02MDM0
+MTc1MzRdfQ==
 -->